roytang/blog/content/page/resume.md

 ***

-**As of June 2026**: I have been on work hiatus ("funemployment") for a few years, but I am ready to get back into it.
-I am looking for work opportunities, whether freelance, part-time, or full-time.
-I have a preference for remote positions with flexible schedules and am willing to adjust to different time zones.
+**As of July 2026**: I have been on work hiatus ("funemployment") for a few years, but I am ready to get back into it.

+I am a software developer based in the Philippines looking for work opportunities, whether freelance, part-time, or full-time.
+I can work remote and am willing to adjust to different time zones.

 I have been working professionally as a software developer, technical lead and solution architect since 2003.
-I am based in the Philippines.
 I have a wide variety of experience with different languages, frameworks and databases, primarily Java, JavaScript and Python, though I have tried many many more and am always very open to learning new technologies.
 I can work well in a team setting, in a leadership role, or as a solo developer.
 I communicate well, I learn quickly, I enjoy facing challenging problems, and I always strive for excellence in my work.

-I would love to work for a team that values reliability, performance, maintainability and correctness and preferably focused on making the world a better place for everybody and not just for capitalists or their shareholders.
+I would love to work for a team that values reliability, performance, maintainability, craftsmanship, and correctness and preferably focused on making the world a better place for everybody and not just for capitalists or their shareholders.

 Yes to climate tech, science, FOSS, health care, accessibility, open standards, legacy software, GenAI resistance/circumvention/safety, cyber security, game dev, retrocomputing, preservation/archival, self-hosting, tools, databases.

-No to GenAI, crypto, "web3", gambling, ad-tech, state surveillance, or military applications.
+No to GenAI, crypto, gambling, ad-tech, state surveillance, or military applications.

 ***